HexamindOrganisation/HexamindTextToSQL/README.md

 ## Description
 The goal of this project is to generate SQL queries from natural language questions using a large language model (LLM) with varying tweaks, in its architecture and through fine-tuning and other methods.
 The project was essentially made to be tested on the Spider benchmark, which is a large dataset of natural language questions and their corresponding SQL queries.
+[Here is a medium article](https://medium.com/@vdubuschanson/training-small-open-source-llm-for-text-to-sql-generation-7586d6084346) to better understand the goal and what was achieved in this project.

 ## Table of contents
 - [Authors](#authors)